Wisconsin driver’s ed grant OPEN — apply NOW!

 Gather the documents you need for the DMV

-• Proof of name and date of birth (for example, a certified birth certificate or passport).
+• Proof of name and date of birth, such as a certified birth certificate or valid U.S. passport.

-• Proof of identity (often satisfied by the same document used for name and date of birth).
+• Proof of identity, if not fully satisfied by the same document above.

-• Completed Wisconsin Driver License Application (MV3001) with:
+• Completed Wisconsin Driver License Application (MV3001), including:

-• Driver’s ed instructor certification if the teen is under 18.
+• Driver’s ed instructor certification for teens under 18.

-You can review the latest document list on the official Wisconsin instruction permit (temps) page.
+You can review the latest document instructions on the official Wisconsin instruction permit (temps) page and the current MV3001 application form.

 Document checklist